thiyagarajanin/thiyagarajanin.github.io/README.md

 ## Hello there!
 Thanks for dropin 🙂

-I’m an IT Infrastructure Engineer - Specialized in Client & Server Solutions Architecture, IT Operations Management, Design & Maintenance - Middleware and Cloud Infrastructure, Project Management, Technical Support & Consultancy.
+I’m an IT Ops Engineer - Specialized in On-premises and Cloud Operations and Management, Product delivery, Maintenance, Technical Support & Consultancy.

-11+ years of experience in varies skills including Tomcat, Jboss, WebLogic, Websphere App servers, Apache, Nginx and IIS Web Servers, Cloud computing and automation in AWS infrastructure, Linux & Windows server administration and SAML and Monitoring applications.
+11+ years of experience in Middleware products, On-premises and Cloud Infrastructure design, security and  maintenance.

 ### Education